daphne-eu/daphne/doc/DaphneDSL/LanguageRef.md

 In contrast to that, the definition of an *untyped function* leaves the data and value type, or just the value type, of one or more parameters and/or return values unspecified.
 At call sites, a value of any type, or any value type, can be passed to an untyped parameter.
 As a consequence, an untyped function is compiled and specialized on demand according to the types at a call site.
-Consistently, the types of untyped return values are infered from the parameter types and operations.
+Consistently, the types of untyped return values are inferred from the parameter types and operations.

 ## Compiler Hints